neckert-451/sfl_science/README.md

 ### Database & Python ETL
 - Provision one database of your choosing (I chose MySQL).
 - Write a Python ETL that ingests the provided data, transforms it in some way, and loads it into the database.
-- See Task 1 Files for the completion of this assignment.

 ## Files:
 * DATA.csv = source file provided by SFL Science